+Deacon \\\\\ Date \\\\\

-Deac on Date The Rt.
-1 Rev. Whayne M. Hougland, Bishop of the Diocese of Western , agree that the exercise of the diaconate by shall et to the terms set forth in the Customary for the Diaconate in • Michigan as reviewed by the Commission on Ministry and Committee, and as amplified by the additional provisions of this Agreement.
-I. Dep loyment A. The Bishop assigns the Reverend, Deacon, to serve in, Michigan, where he/she shall function as a part-time, non-stipendiary deacon.
-This assignment is to be reviewed annually by the Rector and Bishop, and a new agreement signed every two years.
-B. Deacon shall serve with the Rev, Rector of, (hereafter referred to as presbyter) who will act as immediate supervisor.
-II.
-Min istry Guidelines A. All parties to this agreement understand that the deacon's secular employment takes precedence over community involvement and church activities.
-B. The deacon generally expects to serve the church a maximum of 10 hours per week (including service in liturgies of the church), with an overall goal of a maximum of 30 hours per month.
-C. The deacon should receive financial assistance for the undertaking of ministry in the following amounts: 1 for Continuing Education (such as the Association of Episcopal Deacons' Conference or other program of continuing formation).
-2 for Professional Expenses (such as the annual diocesan Deacon's Conference, the annual Diocesan Convention, and other expenses incurred in the course of one's ministry.
+The Rt.
+Rev. Prince G. Singh, Bishop Provisional of the Diocese of Eastern/Western Michigan, agree that the exercise of the diaconate by \\\\\\ shall be subject to the terms set forth in the Customary for the Diaconate in Eastern and Western Michigan as reviewed by the Commission on Ministry and Standing Committee, and as amplified by the additional provisions of this Letter of Agreement.

+- I. Deployment - A. The Bishop assigns the Reverend \\\\, Deacon, to serve in \\\\\ Church, \\\\\, Michigan, where he/she/they shall function as a part-time, non-stipendiary deacon.
+This assignment is to be reviewed annually by the Rector and Bishop, and a new agreement signed every two years. - B. Deacon \\\\\ shall serve with the Rev. \\\\, Rector of \\\\\, (hereafter referred to as presbyter) who will act as immediate supervisor. - II.
+Ministry Guidelines - A. All parties to this agreement understand that the deacon's secular employment takes precedence over community involvement and church activities.

-of mileage incurred in the fulfillment of diaconal ministry (not including regular travel to and from the parish where one serves).
-D. The deacon should have access to a discretionary fund, established by the parish for such purposes.
-III.
-The deacon shall serve in the world as follows: A. Encourage the Church's participation in all opportunities for ministry locally and globally in the world.
-B. Make Christ and his redemptive love known, by word and example to the people of the world through: IV.
-The deacon shall serve the congregation through pastoral ministry, particularly to:
+- B. The deacon generally expects to serve the church a maximum of 10 hours per week (including service in liturgies of the church), with an overall goal of a maximum of 30 hours per month. - C. The deacon should receive financial assistance for the undertaking of ministry in the following amounts: - \\\\\ for Continuing Education (such as the Association of Episcopal Deacons' Conference or other program of continuing formation). - 2. \\\\\ for Professional Expenses (such as the annual diocesan Deacon's Conference, the annual diocesan convention, and other expenses incurred in the course of one's ministry. - 3. \\\\\ as a Travel Allowance to cover the cost of mileage incurred in the fulfillment of diaconal ministry (not including regular travel to and from the parish where one serves). - D. The deacon should have access to a discretionary fund, established by the parish for such purposes. - III.
+The deacon shall serve in the world as follows: - A. Encourage the Church's participation in all opportunities for ministry locally and globally in the world.

-3. \\\\\ as a Travel Allowance to cover the cost

-- V. The deacon shall serve liturgically as follows: - A. Perform the full and proper liturgical role of a deacon at Eucharist on Sunday, the seven Principal Feasts of the Church and at the liturgies of Ash Wednesday, Maundy Thursday, Good Friday, and other congregational worship services as requested by the rector. - B. Assist at other liturgies, such as baptisms, weddings, and funerals, and in the inter-parochial or diocesan liturgies when called upon to do so by the rector or the bishop. - C. Compose and preach liturgical homilies [\\\\ times per year], with the understanding that the presbyter is the ordinary preacher of the parish.
+- B. Make Christ and his redemptive love known, by word and example to the people of the world through: - IV.
+The deacon shall serve the congregation through pastoral ministry, particularly to: \\\\\ - V. The deacon shall serve liturgically as follows: - A. Perform the full and proper liturgical role of a deacon at Eucharist on Sunday, the seven Principal Feasts of the Church and at the liturgies of Ash Wednesday, Maundy Thursday, Good Friday, and other congregational worship services as requested by the rector. - B. Assist at other liturgies, such as baptisms, weddings, and funerals, and in the inter-parochial or diocesan liturgies when called upon to do so by the rector or the bishop. - C. Compose and preach liturgical homilies [\\\\\\ times per year], with the understanding that the presbyter is the ordinary preacher of the parish.
 In services of Morning Prayer, Evening Prayer, and Compline conducted by the deacon, the deacon is the ordinary preacher.
-It is particularly appropriate for the deacon to preach on Maundy Thursday and other occasions where the gospel readings focus on the ministry of service. - VI.
-The deacon shall take the following periods of leave: - A. One calendar month vacation each year, or 4 weeks.
+It is particularly appropriate for the deacon to preach on Maundy Thursday and other occasions where the gospel readings focus on the ministry of service.

-- B. \\\\\ days/weeks for development of diaconal ministry. - C. Sick leave and personal days as required. - D. Such other leave as is required to develop and maintain financial support outside the Church, with adequate advance notice. - E. Three month sabbatical of rest and refreshment, outside the present diaconal assignment, every 5 to 7 years with the Bishop's approval.
+- VI.
+The deacon shall take the following periods of leave: - A. One calendar month vacation each year, or 4 weeks. - B. \\\\\ days/weeks for development of diaconal ministry. - C. Sick leave and personal days as required. - D. Such other leave as is required to develop and maintain financial support outside the Church, with adequate advance notice. - E. Three-month sabbatical of rest and refreshment, outside the present diaconal assignment, every 5 to 7 years with the bishop's approval.